Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (iii) impose a minimum penalty of 48 hours

 imprisonment for respondent's second or subsequent violation of an order of protection

 unless the court explicitly finds that an increased

 penalty or that period of imprisonment would be manifestly unjust.

 (4) In addition to any other penalties imposed for a

 violation of an order of protection, a criminal court may consider evidence of any violations of an order of protection:

-on an underlying criminal charge pursuant to Section 110-6 of the Code of Criminal Procedure of 1963;
+of pretrial release on an underlying criminal charge pursuant to Section 110-6 of the Code of Criminal Procedure of 1963;

 (ii) to revoke or modify an order of probation,

 conditional discharge or supervision, pursuant to Section 5-6-4 of the Unified Code of Corrections;